LtAkmal/LtAkmal/README.md

-- i dont know, why i'm in here(?) i just joined to Github .
+- uhmm... trying to understand how to code!
-- i just cant code!
+- still learning...

 <!---
 LtAkmal/LtAkmal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.